 API awards approximately $400,000 in scholarships a year, with some ranging from $250-$1,000 per student.
 Scholarships can also be found at Go Overseas or at your home university’s study abroad center.

 Culture Shock and Support

 As previously mentioned, advising is one of the things that is included in the API study abroad fee.
 Students have resident directors which are available to them at all times during their stay in Cádiz.
 The resident directors are locals from the host country which will provide the students with understanding of the local culture and explain some of the important cultural differences.

 The Universidad de Cádiz also does its best to accommodate and help international students by offering a lot of programs from sports to cultural activities to help facilitate the process of meeting other people in a foreign city.
 Another great resource for support is the internet.
 By doing a simple web search one will be able to find blogs written by students that are studying abroad in the city or did so in the past.
-Couch Surfing has also proved to become a great resource for students wanting to meet other students in the area.
+Couch Surfing has also proved to become a great resource for students wanting to meet other students in

 When moving to Spain one can be expected to face some culture shock.
 First of all adapting to a Spanish schedule can prove to be a hard transition for those that are used to a high paced schedule.
 The Spanish like many European cultures, take life slow in order to enjoy it to the fullest.
 Most people might be shocked when they find out that most Spanish restaurants and businesses close at noon for two or three hours at a time during their infamous “siesta” time.
 Also Spaniards are known to take long lunches where they usually like to enjoy a glass of vino or a bottle of cerveza.
 Spanish dinner time might also take some time to get used to since dinner is usually served at 9pm at the earliest.